jsturgill/jds-demo-plugin/README.md

 ## Local Dev Environment

+To get started:

-To get started, copy `.env.template` to `.env` and update any values.
+1. copy `.env.template` to `.env` and update any values, then

-Then run `init.sh` to download WordPress and stage the plugin files.
+2. run `init.sh` to download WordPress and stage the plugin files, and then

-Note: Curl is required (git bash will likely work on Windows).
+3. execute `docker compose up`

+Note: Docker compose and curl are required.
+Should work with git bash on windows.

 ## Dev-Utils